-• Due to the delays in reporting COVID-19 cases from the state MAVEN system the daily COVID-19 case will be replaced with weekly case totals

-Week of November 8: 697 • Week of November 15th: 632 Week of November 22nd: 675 Week of November 29th: 1,168 • Week of December 6th: 1,033 • Week of December 13th: 957 Week of December 20st 866 • Week of December 27th: 853

-- Total positive cases: 11,496 - O State has begun reporting probable new cases in addition to confirmed cases - o 158 deaths of Springfield residents related to COVID-19 - State has reclassified the 'causes of death' for prior deaths which may not have been attributed to COVID-19 related conditions and underlying health symptoms
+- Due to the delays in reporting COVID-19 cases from the state MAVEN system the daily COVID-19 case will be replaced with weekly case totals - O Week of November 8: 697 • Week of November 15th: 632 • Week of November 22nd: 675 Week of November 29th: 1,168 • Week of December 6th: 1,033 • Week of December 13th: 957 Week of December 20st 866 • Week of December 27th: 910 o Week of January 3, 2021: 1,177 - Total positive cases: 12,673 - State has begun reporting probable new cases in addition to confirmed cases - 168 deaths of Springfield residents related to COVID-19 - State has reclassified the 'causes of death' for prior deaths which may not have been attributed to COVID-19 related conditions and underlying health symptoms

-- 58 deaths reported from long term care facilities - 100 residential deaths - Ethnic breakdown of deaths: - 67 White 42.4% - 35 Black 22.1% - 52 Hispanic 32.9% - 4 Asian 2.5% - Recent health data suggest that second wave is starting with the younger population (as of December 28, 2020) - 74% are under the age of 50 - 44% are under the age of 30 - 30% are between the age of 31-50 - Massachusetts Department of Public Health (MDPH) has listed Springfield as high-risk (Red) for COVID-19 cases - Continues to monitor potential COVID-19 cluster locations across the city - Continues to monitor stores and locations, and reviewing compliance with the Governor's public health order for face coverings and reopening aspects.
+- 58 deaths reported from long term care facilities - 110 residential deaths - Ethnic breakdown of deaths: - 69 White 414% - 37 Black 22% - 57 Hispanic 34% - 5 Asian 3% - Recent health data suggest that second wave is starting with the younger population (as of January 11, 2021) - 72% are under the age of 50 - 42% are under the age of 30 - 30% are between the age of 31-50 - Massachusetts Department of Public Health (MDPH) has listed Springfield as high-risk (Red) for COVID-19 cases - Continues to monitor potential COVID-19 cluster locations across the city - Continues to monitor stores and locations, and reviewing compliance with the Governor's public health order for face coverings and reopening aspects.
 Commissioner Caulton-Harris continues to personally visit a number of stores and locations - Health Department will focus outreach in zip codes with significant high positive COVID-19 cases - Commissioner Caulton-Harris through the City of Springfield Board of Health issued Regulation on Face Coverings - o Mandating face coverings for all persons (with exceptions) to wear a face covering while out in public and where social distancing is not possible - o Requirements for businesses to adhere to the regulation - o Law enforcement and public health officials will enforce regulation - Mayor Sarno and HHS Commissioner Caulton-Harris continue to push and work with the state, local hospitals and healthcare facilities with community health outreach aspects to do much more symptomatic and asymptomatic testing, not only for homeless population, but for all targets - Continuing with contact tracing aspects - Announced the continued need and importance of adhering to all public health, personal hygiene and social distancing procedures.
 Still very important, even though hospitalization numbers are stable, public health is population based and community spread of the virus is still prevalent - Homeless Triage facilities and operations results showed tactical strategy worked - o Total population tested 189 individuals - 12 positives / 6.34% - o Partnership with Baystate Health for testing at city's Homeless Triage Facility - Partnership with Mercy Medical for testing at the Salvation Army and Springfield Rescue Mission - Taylor Street and Mill Street site - Last day of service for homeless triage facility was Saturday, June 13, 2020 - Homeless triage tenting facility was taken down July 30, 2020 - o Friends of the Homeless have worked with the city to establish a plan for the transition - Friends of the Homeless and the City have tested 36 individuals at the shelter with only 1 positive as of November 2, 2020